njhanne/Macrophage_reaper_tracking/README.md

 #### Anti-crop the time series images to correct for camera movement
 Videos need to be anti-cropped to correct for jumps in the video.
 I am not sure what causes these jumps, but it totally messes up the tracking if you don't correct them.
-Most of the images have very similar jump patterns, so maybe it is someone walking into the room the microscope is in and slamming the door?
+Most of the images have very similar jump patterns, so maybe it is someone walking into the microscope room and slamming the door?

 This is done semi-manually by noting when and how severely the videos jump.
 I open each image in ImageJ and scrub through until I notice a jump.
 I note down the frame